 The short answer

-What does the Bible mean when it says “a man shall leave his father and mother” and that him and his wife will become "one flesh"?
-In short, the Bible sees marriage as creating a new single unified body out of two individual bodies.
+What does the Bible mean when it says “a man shall leave his father and mother” and that he and his wife will become “one flesh”?
+In short, the Bible sees marriage as creating a single, unified body out of two individual bodies.
 The passage is: “For this reason a man shall leave his father and mother and cleave to his wife and the two shall become one flesh” (Gen. 2:24).
-It’s easy to read this as a colorful portrayal of how two people come together in marriage and lead a life of partnership and cooperation, but the traditional way Christians have understood this passage is much deeper than that.
+It’s easy to read this verse as a colorful portrayal of how two people come together in marriage and lead a life of partnership and cooperation, but the traditional way Christians have understood this passage is much deeper than that.
 The passage actually explains not only the Christian view of marriage but the nature of God and of love itself.

 What does the bible say about weddings?